The information of high-dimensional time-bin encoded photons: Jitter with asymmetric losses

-The treatment of jitter given in Sec. \ref{secV} assumed that $\eta_A=\eta_B$, to simplify the expressions.
+The results for jitter given in Sec. \ref{secV} assumed that $\eta_A=\eta_B$, to simplify the expressions.
 In this Appendix, we briefly show how the results are modified for asymmetric loss.
 The marginal probabilities for Alice and Bob contain terms that depend only on $\eta_A$ or on $\eta_B$.
 Thus, there is no need to modify these results.
 The joint probabilities $P(A_i,B_j)$ will, however, need to be modified.

 The first step is to calculate the probabilities for the individual events, {\it e.g.} $\mathcal{P}_{11}$, $\mathcal{P}^e_{00}$, etc. The key issue is that now $P_{c0}\ne P_{0c}$, which was implicitly assumed within the derivations.
 As a first step, consider the probability that Alice and Bob both see a click within the same time-bin.
 We find that